ManikMaity/Learn-ReactJS/broCode-react/README.md

 export default Header;

 ```
-3. Now we can import header component within other component or our main `App.jsx` componet like this -
+3. Now we can import the header component within other components or our main `App.jsx` component like this:
 ```js
 import Header from "./header.jsx";